NclRSE-Training/git-ultra-novice/_episodes/04-changes.md

 > last commit made to `peasoup.md`?
 >
 > 1. "Changes"
-> 2. "Changed onions for spring onions"
+> 2. "Change onions to spring onions"
-> 3. "peasoup modified to the traditional recipe"
+> 3. "Modify peasoup to use different onions"
 >
 > > ## Solution
 > > Answer 1 is not descriptive enough, and the purpose of the commit is unclear;